 Even so, as we have seen elsewhere, including in Peru’s leading partner, China, making life easier for businesses to sell overseas can have a remarkable effect.

 We want to see Peru succeed, hard to find a nation with friendlier people, who deserve stability in the future.
-A carnet is just a document, but we hope and believe this will help.
+An ATA carnet is just a document, but we hope and believe this will help.